I have never taken a photography class. I am, however, not self-taught.

 I made this photograph in the Little Tokyo district of downtown Los Angeles.
-I liked the juxtaposition of the graffiti SHOW YA, which was sprayed on freehand, and 50 BUCKS, which was stenciled.
+I was attracted by the juxtaposed graffiti – “SHOW YA, ”which was sprayed on freehand, and “50 BUCKS” – which was stenciled.
 The building was on a parking lot behind the last location of the Atomic Cafe, frequented by LA artists, poets, and writers.

 When the proprietors of the Atomic Cafe retired, Bibi Hansen and Sean Carrillo rented the building and operated Cafe Troy there for a few years.
 They hosted an exhibition of my photographs.

+The SHOWYA 50 BUCKS building was demolished for parking.
 Troy was replaced by a Señor Fish restaurant.
-The SHOWYA 50 BUCKS building was demolished for parking.